Opportunities and risks of consolidation

 Consolidation in the middle

 Many of the medium-sized investment firms are either growing into international players or becoming niche providers and product specialists.
-“In the medium range, we’re probably still at the beginning of a consolidation process,” says Anna Kavanagh, CIO of PATRIZIA Immobilien AG.
+“In the medium range, we’re probably still at the beginning of a consolidation process,” says Anne Kavanagh, CIO of PATRIZIA Immobilien AG.
 “The maturing process of a sector always goes hand in hand with consolidation, and that’s what we’re seeing now in real estate,” she adds.

 The consolidation trend can be attributed in part to economic conditions: There’s a sharply rising demand for real estate in cities and growth regions caused by a steady inflow of investors attracted by the low interest-rate environment.

 The consolidation trend is reinforced by cost and technology risks, as well as regulatory pressures on investment firms in the form of numerous compliance requirements: for example, involving information security and data privacy.
 Another important factor is digitalisation, with innovation drivers like big data, blockchain, the Internet of Things, and smart buildings.
 But big investment companies as a whole can benefit from economies of scale here, and so can overcome the challenges more easily than smaller competitors.

 Investment managers with international experience are in demand

 Consolidation is being driven in no small part by the behaviour of investors, who are demanding more from their investment managers and expect more international expertise.
 But because they tend to want to work with fewer managers than before, they prefer those who can offer relevant experience and expertise across boundaries and sectors.
 Investors also tend to rely on investment managers who to some extent have “grown up” alongside them, and who have shown that they can successfully manage expanding investment volumes.
 Investors expect a broad range of services as well, along with options for diversification and investment in all sectors, markets, styles of investment, and risk classes, from Core to Value Added to Opportunistic.